 This week Linda has given us hot and cold to use as prompt words for our Stream of Consciousness posts.
 We get bonus points if we start and finish with one or the other of them.

 Hot and cold.
 That’s how I have been feeling today.
-This morning it was a little chilly and I had a first appointment at the gym for an assessment.
+This morning it was a little chilly and I had the first appointment at the gym for an assessment.
 I put on my ‘workout gear’ with a hoodie over the top to keep off the chill.
 It has been a long time since I have set foot in a gym and I wasn’t sure what I should take, so I packed a bag with the essentials I thought I would need.
 It ended up being quite heavy but Mr Grump was going to drop me off whilst he did a few bits.

 Our sports centre had rather a long and twisty ramp that goes up to it and I was pretty puffed out when I got to the top, plus the weather seemed to have warmed up considerably.
 Hmmm, that is half a workout just getting into the building!